 - Lines should start at one point and end at another point.

-- To start inserting a line in excel, right click on the mouse and stretch the line and release the click when we want to end the line.
+- To start inserting a line in Excel, we must right-click on the mouse, stretch the line, and release the click when we want to end the line.

-This has been a guide to Draw Line in Excel.
-Here we discuss how to Insert / Draw a Line in Excel along with practical examples and downloadable excel template.
-You may learn more about excel from the following articles –
+This article is a guide to Draw Line in Excel.
+We discuss how to insert/draw a Line in Excel, practical examples, and a downloadable Excel template.
+You may learn more about Excel from the following articles: –